 - Prepare all the ingredients.
 Start by chopping the garlic and onion.
 Prepare preferred side dishes that you would want to serve with the bagoong rice.

-- Heat 2 tbsp of oil in a pan.
+- Heat 2 tablespoon of oil in a pan.
 Add garlic and onion.
 Cook until softened and fragrant.
 Set heat to medium-low.
 Add bagoong-alamang and cook for 1 minute.

 - Add the rice and toss breaking the lumps over medium-high heat.
 Pour liquid seasoning.
 Continue stirring for another 2 to 3 minutes.
 Taste.
 Season with salt or add more liquid seasoning.